ula-aca/ula-aca-plugins/README.md

 > Aries Cloudagent plugins for the Universal Ledger Agent

+This repository contains plugins to integrate Hyperledger Aries into the Universal Ledger Agent (ULA).
+The ULA is primarily meant for managing Self Sovereign Identity data.
+If you don't know what the ULA is check it out on the [repository](https://github.com/rabobank-blockchain/universal-ledger-agent).

 - [Universal Ledger Agent - Aries Cloudagent Plugins](#universal-ledger-agent---aries-cloudagent-plugins)
   - [Usage](#usage)
   - [Packages](#packages)